How usable this model is in Mk IV depends on the Faction:

-An absolute steal at 2 points a piece, or 3 as a single requisition option in Flame in the Darkness, they are essentially ablative Shield Guards that you can add to any small or medium based Morrowan or Cygnar unit.
-Other than that they grant the unit Rise, which combos well with anything Tough.
+An absolute steal at 2 points a piece, they are essentially ablative Shield Guards that you can add to any small or medium based Morrowan or Cygnar unit.
+They grant the unit Rise, which combos well with anything Tough.
 Other than that their stats aren't all that amazing, neither is the weaker version of Dispel they have, but this and their low cost means you don't care if they die.
 Given that Flames grants Vengeance to all it units, they become extremely powerful, as they are able to forcefully trigger it for their respective unit.

 Combos & Synergies